 I need to cancel my tutoring appointment; am I going to be marked as Missed?

 As long as you email your tutor to cancel your tutoring appointment at least 24 hours prior to the start of the scheduled tutoring appointment, you have cancelled within policy.
 If you do not drop your spot in the appointment by this deadline, it will count as Missed.
-If you think you got a Missed appointment email in error, please see the next section of the FAQs.
+If you believe you received a Missed appointment email in error, please see the next section of the FAQs.

-What does it mean to be marked as missed?
+What does it mean to be marked as Missed?

 If I had Missed appointments last semester, will they be counted against me this semester?